 Venture as an asset class has failed

 Venture capital, as an asset class, has utterly failed.
 Some suggest more than 1/3 of 790 venture investors have turned into living dead or given up and closed shop, unable to garner interest from their investors.
-My many conversations with those investors (limited partners) who feed venture capital firms reveal venture has become the dirty word of asset management, with few having answers to how it can recover.
+My many conversations with those investors (limited partners) who feed venture capital firms reveal that venture has become the dirty word of asset management.
+Few have answers to how it can recover.

 The venture capital lobbying organization (the NVCA) feverishly attempts to dampen the demise of venture capital’s reputation by quoting nebulous IRR (Internal Rate of Return) statistics.
-Hiding that absolute performance comes from a few firms and different firms each vintage, suggesting that luck may be the driver of their cyclical stature rather than the proclaimed “best practices” quoted by its venture capital lobbyists.
+Hiding that absolute performance comes from a few firms and different firms each vintage suggests that luck may be the driver of their cyclical stature rather than the proclaimed “best practices” that its venture capital lobbyists quoted.

 The leeches are hanging on

-Some of the aforementioned “successful” venture capital firms tempt fate by deploying their financial war-chest to a handful of innovations that succeed despite, not because the role of venture capital (hello Facebook) as one of the few remaining investors with enough cash in parallel and stacked funds able to comply with entrepreneurial success.
-Venture capital “success” is achieved again not by a unique alignment of foresight it is supposed to deploy, but just by association.
+Some of the aforementioned “successful” venture capital firms tempt fate by deploying their financial war-chest to a handful of innovations that succeed despite, not because of the role of venture capital (hello Facebook) as one of the few remaining investors with enough cash in parallel and stacked funds able to comply with entrepreneurial success.
+Venture capital “success” is achieved again not by a unique alignment of foresight it is supposed to deploy but just by association.
 But who is counting?